 When communities invest in projects themselves, the economic payback is much greater than when large, out-of-town firms invest.
 But while community ownership has been widespread in Germany, it faces tremendous obstacles.
-Since 2014, the German government has focused on offshore wind, which is largely owned by incumbent utilities, not communities.
-The policy switch to auctions across Germany and the EU is expected to discourage community projects further.
+Since 2014, the German government has focused more on offshore wind, which is largely owned by incumbent utilities, not communities.
+The policy switch from feed-in tariffs to auctions is expected to discourage community projects further because large companies can afford to bid multiple times and thereby better withstand losing bids.
+Energy cooperatives on the other hand often start off with a single project; if that bid is lost, they might not bother to participate in further bids.

 Protecting the poor